EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * x5bag : ID_CRED_x, for x = U or V.

 In the latter two examples, ID_CRED_U and ID_CRED_V contains the actual credential used for authentication.
 ID_CRED_U and ID_CRED_V do not need to uniquely identify the public authentication key, but doing so is recommended as the recipient may otherwise have to try several public keys.
-ID_CRED_U and ID_CRED_V are transported in the ciphertext, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
+ID_CRED_U and ID_CRED_V are transported in the ciphertext, see {{asym-
+2-proc}} and {{asym-msg3-proc}}.

 The actual credentials CRED_U and CRED_V (e.g. a COSE_Key or a single X.509 certificate) are signed by party U and V, respectively, see {{asym-msg3-form}} and {{asym-msg2-form}}.
 Party U and Party V MAY use different type of credentials, e.g. one uses RPK and the other uses certificate.
 Party U and Party V MAY use different signature algorithms.